tusharpandey13/workspace-cli/src/templates/analysis.prompt.md

 1. Navigate to `{{SAMPLE_PATH}}/tests/` directory
 2. Examine existing test files and patterns
 3. Add new test cases to reproduce the specific issue
-4. Use pre-configured MSW handlers for Auth0 API mocking
+4. Use pre-configured MSW handlers for API mocking if available
 5. Run tests with `--run` flag to avoid interactive mode
 6. Capture failures in existing reporting infrastructure